The Communist Model

 Floor Manager

-Depending upon the production there may be a floor manager or stage manager who's responsible for coordinating activities on the set.
-He or she may be assisted by one or more floor persons, or stagehands.
+Depending upon the production there may be a floor manager or stage manager who's responsible for coordinating activities on

 Editor

-After shooting is completed the editors use the video recordings to blend the segments together and add music and audio effects to create the final product.
+to create the final product.
 The importance of editing to the success of a production is far greater than most people realize.
-As we will see, an editor can make or break a production.